5 Tips to Give to Inexperienced Investors During A Market Dip

 Your clients can't control the stock market.
 They also can't control the news, inflation, GDP growth, or unemployment rates.

-Despite this, when volatility hits, we are working for your clients.
-Our automatic allocation adjustments, portfolio rebalancing, features like tax loss harvesting, and updated personalized advice can help your clients ride out a market downturn.
+When volatility hits, rest assured that we are working for your clients.
+Our automatic allocation adjustments, portfolio rebalancing, and tax-loss harvesting can help your clients ride out a choppy market.